orcwarrior/eslint-plugin-boundaries/docs/guides/how-to-migrate-from-v1-to-v2.md

 Rule options have to be migrated to a [valid v2.x format](../rules/entry-point.md).

-Now configuration presets don't assign a default value to the rule (it was `index.js` in v1.x)
+Now configuration presets don't assign a default value to the rule (it was `index.ts` in v1.x)

 Given v1.x options like: